solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/11_01-Sample-Application-Intro.md

 ## Sample Application overview and story

 Contoso NoshNow is a delivery service and logistics company focused on making delicious food accessible to its customers no matter where they are located.
 The company started with a simple web application they could easily maintain and add features to as the business grew.
 A few years later, their CIO realized the application performance and their current on-premises environment were not meeting their business's growing demand.
 The application deployment process took hours, yielded unreliable results, and the admin team could not easily find production issues quickly.
-During the busy hours, customers complained the web application was slow.
+During busy hours, customers complained the web application responds very slowly.

 The development team knew migrating to Azure could help with these issues.